 This wasn’t shown on screen, but another one of Povill’s ideas did make it: he argued that old cities would be largely preserved.
 Twenty-fourth-century Paris doesn’t appear all that different from today.
 New Orleans, as shown on Deep Space Nine, and San Francisco, visited throughout the franchise, are recognizable.

-The only exception is Star Trek: Discovery, which turned Paris into a hideous skyscraper jungle.
+The only exception is Star Trek: Discovery, which turns Paris into a hideous skyscraper jungle.